zeitspace/zeitbook-frontend/01-manifest.md

     "display": "standalone"
 }
 ```
-- short_name is the display name on mobile devices when added to the home screen
+- short_name is the display name of the app on mobile devices when added to the home screen
-- name is the full name of you app
+- name is the full name of your app
 - theme_color is the toolbar color when your app is running over a browser
 - background_color is the background color of your app splash screen
 - start_url is the main page of your app
-- display define if you app will hide the browser UI or not
+- display defines if your app will hide the browser UI or not

-# Create icon files
+## Create icon files

-- Create new icons inside the assets/icons, you should create icons for different screen sizes.
+- Download the ZIP file containing the icons [here].
+- Unzip the file and move the contents to the assets/icons folder
-- Add a reference for them on the `manifest.json` inside the icon list, see a example bellow:
+- Add references to them in the `manifest.json` file, inside the icons list.
+For example:
 ```json
 {
     "src": "/android-chrome-192x192.png",